obonobo/soen363-databases/sql/phase-1/report.md

 specific commands or the use of triggers, in comparison, normal views are updated after each view use in different query statements, making normal views much more responsive in storing up-to-date information.

+## Assumptions

+- **q3-m**:
+  - There are no duplicates, other than those that appear in the movies table, but movie id is a foreign key for many other tables.
+  - You might want to remove these redundant movie id records from other tables.
+  - For example, actors who act in a movie that is duplicated will receive credit twice for acting in the same movie.
+  - These queries are implemented with the intent that we want to remove these extra records from all tables.
+  - For example, to ensure that all records in actors table correspond to unique (non-duplicate) movies (actors do not get credited or the duplicate movies they star in).